silkieMoth/UCSB-EDS-223-Fisheries-Habitat-Suitability/README.md

 ```

 ## Data Access
+The data needed for this analysis is not stored in the repository.
+The datasets can be loaded from their own respective sources.

 -   The `average_annual_sst` GeoTIFFs are pre-processed rasters that were derived from NOAA’s 5km Daily Global Satellite Sea Surface Temperature Anomaly v3.1 project.
 The original data can be accessed from [NOAA Coral Reef Watch's library of 5km satellite data](https://coralreefwatch.noaa.gov/product/5km/index.php).
 -   `depth.tif` is directly accessible from the [GEBCO's Gridded Bathymetry Data](https://www.gebco.net/data_and_products/gridded_bathymetry_data/#area) webpage.